• Heart

 Safety also held steady across both groups.
 Patients did not show higher rates of muscle pain or new diabetes in the lower LDL group.
 That finding matters because safety concerns have often slowed more aggressive treatment.

-Why Lower LDL Works So Well?
+Why Lower LDL Works So Well

 LDL cholesterol is often called bad cholesterol for a reason.
 It builds up in artery walls and forms plaques that can block blood flow.
 When those plaques rupture, they can trigger heart attacks or strokes.